RoastyToast06/Vertical-Shooter-Game/README.md

 # Vertical-Shooter-Game
-Designed for my Data Structures & Algorithms course, this game features wizards casting magical spells against the goblins.
+Designed for my Data Structures & Algorithms course, this game features wizards casting magical spells against the goblins in a vertical shooter style!

 ## Project Details
 My teaching assistant designed the renderer and visuals, but I programmed the project in C#.
 This game incorporates doubly linked lists and queues to manage the wizard team and goblin line.